lucychambers/techtohuman/musings.md

 ---

-# This is not a blog...
+# This is not a blog

 It is a series of thoughts on how to make technology more accessible to a variety of audiences.